I am a behavioural social scientist originally from Murcia, 'Europe's orchard' in the southeast of Spain, and currently based in Turin, Italy.

-I work as a postdoctoral researcher at the CSBC - CCA Behavioural Development Unit, based at Collegio Carlo Alberto in Turin.
+I work as a postdoctoral researcher at the CSBC - CCA Behavioural Development Unit, at Collegio Carlo Alberto in Turin.
 I am also an External Fellow at the Discrimination & Inequality Lab (D-Lab) of the research group on Behavioural Social Sciences (BeSS) at IPP-CSIC.

 During my PhD studies, I worked at the Institute of Public Goods and Policies of the Spanish National Research Council (IPP-CSIC), supported by an FPU fellowship from the Spanish Ministry of Universities.
 I received my PhD in Economics at the Spanish National Distance Education University (DEcIDE Program) in 2024.